bahyahmed/weatherapp-gitlab-ci-cd-with-docker-helm-eks/README.md

 2. Push

-Builds Docker images tagged with commit SHA and pushes them to the GitLab Container Registry.
+Builds Docker images tagged with commit SHA and pushes them to the DockerHub Container Registry.
 Runs only on the main branch.

 3. Deliver